 A content marketing calendar is a spreadsheet that houses all the important information about content (whether that means blog articles, landing pages, or something else) in one location.
 It is, of course, a calendar too, which means it should provide a clear snapshot of what’s coming down the pipeline and the status of every piece of content.
 This is a living document that your team will need to update (i.e. adding a live link, changing the status of a piece, linking client feedback, etc.) on a regular basis.
 How often you update the calendar will depend on posting frequency and content output, but I generally recommend reviewing at least weekly.

 A content marketing calendar can be internal or client-facing.
-The benefit of an internal calendar is that your team can brainstorm freely and discuss ideas without worrying about a client becoming confused.
+The benefit of an internal calendar is that your team can brainstorm freely and discuss ideas without worrying about a client becoming confused or invested in an idea you may not have the resources to actually pull off.
 However, a client-facing content marketing calendar makes it very easy to share content ideas with the client.
 You can look over the content recommendations together on your regular client meetings or even just send over the document and let the client leave any notes in a column designated for client feedback.
 Sometimes, a team might even decide to have both an internal and an external content calendar—just remember, though, that means you have to update everything in two places instead of one!

 How to Create a Content Marketing Calendar